 9. Estimating Your Load

 It is best to have your authorised generator dealer perform a load analysis of your boat to determine the right size generator required.
 They will start by asking for your estimated wattage load.
-Depending on the size and quality of the motor being started, the amount of power necessary to start the electrical appliance can be up to ten times its running wattage.
+Depending on the size and quality of the motor is started, the amount of power necessary to start the electrical appliance can be up to ten times its running wattage.

 This is why it is crucial to supply your dealer with both the starting and running wattages of each motor.
 They can then calculate the electrical load of all the equipment you will run at any one time.